-Join Barron Stone for an in-depth discussion in this video If/else-if chains, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video If/else-if chains, part of Programming Foundations: Real-World Examples.

 - Every programming language has some form of the classical if-then-else statement.
 Each language may use different words and syntax for it but they all accomplish the same thing, which is to allow for conditional execution.
 The program is able to choose which code it executes based on some condition, such as the valuable variable, whether or not a file is empty, or any number of things.
 One of the first things that every new programmer learns is how to use an if-else statement, which allows your program to take one of two possible paths.
 If some condition do this, otherwise do that.